-In recent years, NHS spending has been protected while other budgets, such as those for local government services and policing, have been subject to significant cuts.
-Despite this, health services are facing unprecedented financial and operational pressures, with many NHS organisations in deficit and performance against key standards deteriorating.
+In recent years, spending on the NHS has been protected while other budgets, such as those for local government services and policing, have been subject to significant cuts.
+Despite this, health services are facing unprecedented financial and operational pressures, with many NHS organisations in deficit and key performance standards being missed.

 What’s behind this?

 Demand for health care is rising for several reasons: the population is increasing; more people are living longer, often with multiple long-term conditions; and technological advances mean that new treatments are available.
 As a result, health services are treating more people than ever before.
 For example, between 2003/4 and 2015/16, the number of admissions to hospital increased by 3.6 per cent a year.

 At the same time, the service is enduring the most prolonged funding squeeze in its history.
 Under current spending plans, the NHS budget will increase by an average of 1.1 per cent a year between 2009/10 and 2020/21, compared to the long-term average of nearly 4 per cent a year since the NHS was established.

 The mismatch between demand for services and funding is creating significant challenges.
 All areas of the NHS are affected, with acute hospitals, general practice, mental health and community services all under pressure.
 The Department of Health reported a revenue underspend of £563 million in 2016/17.
 Although this was a considerable improvement on the previous year, a significant underlying deficit remains.

 At the same time, key performance targets are being missed all year round, with the four-hour standard for treating patients in A&E, the 62-day standard for beginning cancer treatment following an urgent referral and the referral-to-treatment target for elective care all missed in every month of 2016/17.
 Staff morale is also affected by growing workloads, staff shortages and public sector pay restraint.
 There is also evidence that access to some health services is being rationed and quality of care in some services is being diluted.